Stirling-Tools/Stirling-Tools.github.io/docs/AI/AI-Overview.md

 ## Turning AI on

 - Run the `stirling-engine` container on port **5001**, reachable from the Stirling PDF server.
 Use the same version tag as the server image.
-- Give the engine two API keys: your **LLM key** (Anthropic by default), and your **embedding key**, which indexes documents so they can be searched (VoyageAI by default).
-Without the embedding key, document uploads and document questions fail.
+- Configure both a language model and an embedding model.
+The hosted defaults need an **LLM key** (Anthropic) and an **embedding key** (VoyageAI).
+Local providers can run without hosted API keys; see [Model Providers](./Model-Providers.md).
+Document search needs a working embedding provider.
 - Set `STIRLING_ENGINE_SHARED_SECRET` to the same long random value on the engine and the Stirling PDF server, then restart the server after changing `aiEngine.enabled` (`AIENGINE_ENABLED`) or `aiEngine.url` (`AIENGINE_URL`).
 Login mode (`security.enableLogin`, on by default) and an admin account are required for the AI admin pages.

 <Tabs groupId="config-methods">